 Federal law prohibits discrimination against job applicants due to race.
 But studies show that minorities benefit from strategically hiding their race.
 Minority applicants who submit “whitened resumes” are more than twice as likely to get interviews than candidates who reveal their race, according to a two-year study in Administrative Science Quarterly.

 Just as candidates tailor resumes to fit specific job descriptions, minorities make a conscious decision to erase their resumes of anything that might indicate they are — surprise — not white.

-I had called the job recruiter to let her know I was withdrawing my application for reasons X, Y and Z. For the purpose of this story it doesn’t really matter why.
+The job recruiter knew I wasn’t white.
+I had indicated as such in my application.
+Now I was calling the same job recruiter to let her know I was withdrawing my application for reasons X, Y and Z. For the purpose of this story it doesn’t really matter why.

 What matters is what she said next.
 She noted that I identified as Asian on my application.
 I did.
 She asked, using a tone similar to how biologists talk about endangered species, if I knew how underrepresented Asian Americans are in the education system.
 I did not.